getludic/ludic/docs/getting-started.md

    └── ...
 ```

-For bigger applications, this structure can look completely differently.
+For bigger applications, this structure can look completely different.
 If you are just getting started, this is a good starting point.

 Now we explain what each module represents.